 A version of the Eagles’ 1976 hit Hotel California has been co-opted as the official theme song for Wikipedia.
 The site claims it was released as a single in the spring of 2004, but appropriately there’s no citation for that reference.
 Be aware of editing it, though.
 On the W.O.R. page the listing states: “If you edit it, you are proposing an official change!
 Much bureaucracy will be involved!”

 Do you know some more interesting facts about Wikipedia?
-Do tell us about them in the comments below.
+Tell us about them in the comments below.